 Addressing the mental health of children and adolescents is integral to diabetes care and central to the goal of optimizing health outcomes and health-related quality of life.
-The Wendy Novak Diabetes Center, a part of Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, has developed an integrated behavioral health program.
+The Wendy Novak Diabetes Institute, a part of Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, has developed an integrated behavioral health program.
 The embedded behavioral health team enables patients and families to meet with a behavioral health specialist during their regular diabetes appointments, or they can choose to schedule a separate appointment to meet with their behavioral health provider within the center.

 Our mental health and physical health impact each other and this is abundantly clear in children and adolescents with Type 1 diabetes.
 Diabetes is treated through a self-management treatment model and requires intensive daily health management behaviors.
 There is a significant correlation between mental health and the ability for patients to manage their diabetes, as well as the reverse: Poorly controlled diabetes negatively impacts mental health.

 Experiencing anxiety or depression can decrease frequency of blood glucose monitoring and insulin administration, which can affect overall glycemic control.
 This can result in a cyclical pattern, with high blood glucose levels impacting mood and motivation, and exacerbating depressive symptoms.
 Depression tends to lead to more hospital visits and admissions and an increased risk for complications, and is associated with worsening health outcomes.